“The best thing to say about Wiman is not that he reminds you of previous poets: it’s that he makes you forget them.” —Clive James

 “Christian Wiman is fiercely dedicated to describing experiences for which there are no words.
 Few contemporary poets invite us to consider new ways of looking at those experiences as openly, intensely, and originally as he does.” —TriQuarterly

-Christian Wiman is Senior Lecturer in Religion and Literature at the Yale Institute of Sacred Music and was editor of POETRY magazine from 2003 to 2013.
-He has published four books of poetry: Once In the West (FSG, 2014), Every Riven Thing, Hard Night, and The Long Home (Nicholas Roerich Prize); a collection of essays, Ambition and Survival: On Becoming a Poet; and a memoir, My Bright Abyss: Meditation of a Modern Believer (FSG, 2013).
+Christian Wiman is Senior Lecturer in Religion and Literature at the Yale Institute of Sacred Music, teaches at the Yale Divinity School, and was editor of Poetry Magazine from 2003 to 2013.
+He has published four books of poetry: Once In the West (FSG, 2014), finalist for the National Book Critics Circle Award; Every Riven Thing; Hard Night; and The Long Home (Nicholas Roerich Prize); a collection of essays, Ambition and Survival: On Becoming a Poet; and a memoir, My Bright Abyss: Meditation of a Modern Believer (FSG, 2013).
 Wiman’s translations of Osip Mendelstam are collected in the volume Stolen Air (Ecco, 2012).

-Wiman is a recipient of both the Ruth Lilly and Wallace Stegner fellowships.
+Wiman is a recipient of both the Ruth Lilly and Wallace Stegner fellowships and he has also been a Guggenheim fellow.
 His poems and essays have appeared in The Atlantic, Harper’s, the NY Times Book Review, and the New Yorker, among others.

 ONCE IN THE WEST (Poetry, 2014)